AusTrakka/austrakka-docs/CLI/austrakka-cli-sequence-upload.md

 ### Adding FASTQ sequences to a sample

-Uploading of sequences is undertaken using a comma-separated file to map Seq_IDs (from previous step) to sequences.
+Uploading of FASTQ sequences is undertaken using a comma-separated file to map Seq_IDs (from previous step) to sequences.
 You can upload `*.fa(sta)` and/or `*.fastq.gz`.
 **Please note the size of uploaded files cannot exceed 4GB.**